Millcreek Community Hospital

 eligible for continued student loan deferments while enrolled in this program.

-will still be required to participate in the AOA Matching Program, but will match into the
+still be required to participate in the AOA Matching Program, but will match into the Residency

-Residency program directly (for OGME1-R programs) or into the preliminary year (for OGME1-P).
-The
+program directly (for OGME1-R programs) or into the preliminary year (for OGME1-P).
+The Medical

-Medical Education Department will coordinate the application process through the ERAS service;
+Education Department will coordinate the application process through the ERAS service; interviews

-interviews will continue with the Graduate Medical Education Committee, and selection of the
+will continue with the Graduate Medical Education Committee, and selection of the OGME-1 Residents

-OGME-1 Residents (formerly "Interns") will continue to be made in close cooperation with
+(formerly "Interns") will continue to be made in close cooperation with the Program

 INTERN/ OGME1 BENEFITS: